kolosokvit/java-interview-questions/part1.md

 - notify() - wakes up a single thread that is waiting on this object's monitor.
 - notifyAll() - wakes up all threads that are waiting on this object's monitor.

+**5. Why do we need the finalize() method and how does it work?**

+finalize() method in Java is an Object Class method that is used to perform cleanup activity before destroying any object.
+It is called by garbage collector before destroying the object from memory. finalize() method is called by default for every object before its deletion.
+This method helps garbage collector to close all the resources used by the object and helps JVM in-memory optimization.

+JVM calls the garbage collector to delete unreferenced objects.
+After determining the objects that have no links, it calls the finalize() method which will perform the clean activity and the garbage collector destroys the object.

+Cleanup activity is the process of closing all the resources being used by an object before it is destroyed.
+Resources that are being used by any object are database connections, network connections, etc. These resources are released and clean-up activity is performed by the garbage collector and then the object is deleted.
+The major advantage of performing clean-up before garbage collection is data resources or network connections that are linked to unreferenced object are revoked and can be used again.
+Cleanup ensures resources are not linked to objects unnecessary and helps JVM in boosting memory optimization and speed.

+For each object garbage collector calls finalize() method only once.

+**6. What is the difference between final, finally, and finalize?**

+**final keyword**

+This keyword can be used with variables, methods, and also with classes.
+The final keyword in java has a different meaning depending upon whether it is applied to a variable, class, or method.
+- final with Variables: The value of the variable cannot be changed once initialized.
+If we declare any variable as final, we can’t modify its contents since it is final, and if we modify it then we get Compile Time Error.
+- final with Class: The class cannot be subclassed.
+Whenever we declare any class as final, it means that we can’t extend that class or that class can’t be extended, or we can’t make a subclass of that class.
+If a class is declared as final as by default all of the methods present in that class are automatically final, but variables are not.
+- final with Method: The method cannot be overridden by a subclass.
+Whenever we declare any method as final, then it means that we can’t override that method.

+**finally keyword**

+The finally keyword is used in association with a try/catch block and guarantees that a section of code will be executed, even if an exception is thrown.
+The final block will be executed after the try and catch blocks, but before control transfers back to its origin.

+**finalize() method**

+finalize() method in Java is an Object Class method that is used to perform cleanup activity before destroying any object.
+It is called by garbage collector before destroying the object from memory. finalize() method is called by default for every object before its deletion.
+This method helps garbage collector to close all the resources used by the object and helps JVM in-memory optimization.